run2bizdocs/docs-1/en-us/docs/faq.md

     Regarding the LDAP compliance of CITSmart Enterprise ITSM, there are two scenarios:

-    1. On-demand environments: Administrator must connect to the client's directory server.
+    1. On-demand environments: Administrator must connect to the client's directory server;
     2. Cloud environment (offered by CITSmart Corporation): Administrator must enable the connection to the client directory server.

 !!!
 Question "How to replace each image of the CITSmart Enterprise ITSM logos?"